MGX3D/CurrentViewer/README.md

     - mplcursors (tested with 0.3)
     - numpy / pandas - these are new dependencies added in 1.0.1.
 There are already known issues with Python 3.9 and matplotlib/numpy, if you run into those stick to 3.8 or use virtual environments

+    If you encounter errors with installing numpy or matplotlib, be sure to check out this full thread (and the temporary workaround) https://developercommunity.visualstudio.com/solutions/1257144/view.html

 - ### Serial port errors
     Make sure you can connect to the COM port (using Arduino, Putty, etc) and you see the CurrentRanger menu (type '?').
 Then enable USB streaming (command 'u') and check if the data is actually coming in the expected exponent format (see below)